IFF: A Super-resolution Algorithm for Multiple Measurements: Introduction

 In optical microscopy, super-resolution techniques are dedicated to improving the resolution of optical signals.
 The resolution, however, is limited by the band-limited optical transfer function, which is a consequence of the optical diffraction limit.
 This resolution limit can be characterized using the so-called Rayleigh limit or Rayleigh wavelength which simply depends on the cutoff frequency in the signal.
 In recent years, super-resolution techniques, either physical or computational or combined, are developed to break the conventional Rayleigh limit.

-In this paper, we are interested in developing computational methods or algorithms for super-resolution problems.
-Roughly speaking, the methods to pursue super-resolution can be divided into two categories.
-The first one consists of optimization-based methods, such as TV minimization, atomic norm minimization, and B-LASSO, see \cite{candes2014towards}\cite{candes2013super}\cite{tang2014near}\cite{chi2020harnessing}\cite{duval2015exact}\cite{AZAIS2015177} etc. Theoretical results show that these methods can provably reconstruct off-the-grid point sources from noisy measurements under the assumption that the minimum separation distance between the point sources is above several Rayleigh wavelengths.
-When the minimum separation distance is smaller than the Rayleigh wavelength, methods in the other category that are exemplified by MUltiple SIgnal Classification (MUSIC) \cite{1143830}, Matrix Pencil (MP) \cite{hua1990matrix}, and Estimation of Signal Parameters via Rotational Invariance Techniques (ESPRIT) \cite{32276}, usually perform better.
-In literature, they are called subspace methods.
+In this paper, we are interested in developing computational methods or algorithms for the super-resolution problem which aims to reconstruct one-dimensional point sources from their Fourier measurements in a bounded interval $[-\Omega, \Omega]$.
+We note that this problem is also closely related to the problem of Direction-of-Arrival (DOA) estimation.
+The first method for DOA can be dated back to the Bartlett method in 1948 \cite{10.1093/biomet/37.1-2.1} \cite{Bartlett1948}.
+Several important conventional methods are subsequently introduced to acquire higher resolution, such as MVDR \cite{1449208} and Linear Prediction \cite{1456696}.
+While easy to implement, these methods still provide limited accuracy and resolution.
+Subspace-based methods, such as MULtiple SIgnal Classification (MUSIC) \cite{1143830}, Estimation of Signal Parameters via Rotational Invariance Techniques (ESPRIT) \cite{32276}, and Matrix Pencil (MP) \cite{hua1990matrix}, have been developed to achieve higher resolution through eigen-decomposition.
 The idea of subspace methods dates back to Prony's method in 1795 \cite{Prony-1795}.
-In practice, these methods need prior information on the source number.
 We refer to \cite{batenkov2019super}\cite{LI2021118}\cite{li2019super}\cite{donoho1992superresolution}\cite{demanet2015recoverability}\cite{Moitra:2015:SEF:2746539.2746561}\cite{9410626}\cite{LIU2022402} for theoretical grounds for the stability of subspace method and the discussions on computational resolution limit.